Nick-Tallguy/Nick-Tallguy.github.io/_posts/0900-12-04-basicairdata-gpslogger.md

 BasicAirData GPS Logger is a simple app to record your position and your path.
 It is a basic and lightweight GPS tracker focused on accuracy, with an eye to power saving.
 This app is very accurate in determining your altitude if you enable EGM96 automatic altitude correction on settings.
 You can record all your trips, view them in your preferred external viewer (it must be installed) directly from the in-app tracklist, and share them in KML, GPX, and TXT format in many ways.

-The app is free and open source.
+The app is available for Android devices, free and open source.

 The application is freely downloadable from [Google Play(tm)](https://play.google.com/store/apps/details?id=eu.basicairdata.graziano.gpslogger).<br>
 As alternative, the APK is directly downloadable in GPSLogger's [GitHub repository](https://github.com/BasicAirData/GPSLogger/tree/master/apk).